F.A.Q.

-We take pride in making learning photography practical and straightforward.
-Our photography courses are suitable for people who want to quickly learn the basic principles of digital photography in an engaging and casual environment.
+I take pride in making learning photography practical and straightforward.
+My photography courses are suitable for people who want to quickly learn the basic principles of digital photography in an engaging and casual environment.

-There are no age restrictions for participating in our photography workshops, but adults should accompany children and pre-teens.
+There are no age restrictions for participating in my photography workshops, but adults should accompany children and pre-teens.

-All our group photography courses take place outdoors.
+All my group photography courses take place outdoors.

-Our class size is limited to six people in most cases.
+The class size is limited to six people in most cases.
+However, I reserve the right to temporarily increase the class size to accommodate students rescheduling from cancellations.

 Dress warmer than you typically would when it’s cold outside.
 Camera batteries deplete faster in colder conditions, so bring a spare.